 Meet Our Club Leadership

 Heike Jacob holds a Bachelor of Arts degree in Architecture and Environmental Studies from Wellesley College and will graduate from the University of Pennsylvania School of Design (PennDesign) in May 2019 with a Master of City Planning degree.
-At PennDesign, Heike’s concentration is sustainable transportation and infrastructure planning; her interests within that field are varied and include active transportation, transportation safety, and equity in transportation.
-In addition to serving on the board of the Penn Transportation Club, Heike complements her studies by interning at the metropolitan planning organization for the Greater Philadelphia region, the Delaware Valley Regional Planning Commission.
+At PennDesign, Heike’s concentration is sustainable transportation and infrastructure planning; her interests within that field are varied and include active transportation, transportation safety, and transportation equity.
+In addition to serving on the board of the Penn Transportation Club, Heike complements her studies by working as an Associate Planner at the metropolitan planning organization for the Greater Philadelphia region, the Delaware Valley Regional Planning Commission.
 Besides Boston and Philadelphia, two of Heike’s favorite cities include Buffalo, New York (her hometown), and Munich, Germany, where she spent her junior year abroad.

 He Zhang has great interest in transportation planning, sustainable development and data science application in planning profession.
 She comes from Beijing, China and holds a Bachelor’s degree of urban planning from Peking University.
 She has worked as a planner intern at China’s Academy of Urban Planning & Design and a data analyst intern at China Sustainable Transportation Centre.
 As a first year MCP student, she is now a PTC board member and a Student Planning Association representative.
 She has hobbies such as playing the violin and traveling.